bitovi/academy/src/docker/5-volumes-and-local-development/volumes-and-local-development.md

 [Official Docs](https://docs.docker.com/storage/bind-mounts/)

 ## Local Development
-The most common usecase for bind mounts is in local development environments.
+The most common use case for bind mounts is in local development environments.
 Instead of rebuilding an image on every code change, we can mount our application's `src/` directory to the `/app/src` directory of our container.

 Open a terminal at the root of your application and run
 ```
-docker run --name my-container -p 8000:8000 -d -v "$(pwd)"/src:/app/src my-node-app:latest
+docker run --name my-container -p 8000:8000 -d -v $PWD/src:/app/src my-node-app:latest
 ```
 Verify it's working by going to `localhost:8000` in your browser.
 You should see `Hello World!`.